decaporg/decap-cms/website/content/docs/using-netlify-cms-with-gatsby.md

 ### Cleanup

-It is now safe to remove the default Gatsby blog posts. _(We didn't delete them before, because we needed at least 1 post for our project to build)_
+It is now safe to remove the default Gatsby blog posts.